Body of elderly Brit, 88, found on Spain's Costa del Sol - Olive Press News Spain

 Vic lectured on the subject at UMIST Manchester and travelled around the world as a consultant.

-Vic and Basma were also active members of the Nerja History Group.
+He and his wife, Basma, were also active members of the Nerja History Group.

 Click here to read more Costa Del Sol News from The Olive Press.